 of enterprises have adopted or formulated hybrid multi-cloud development strategies*

-Isolated clouds and networks, slow provisioning
+Isolated clouds and networks, slow provisioning.

-Invisible networks, manual O&M
+Invisible networks, manual Operations and Maintenance (O&M).

-Lack of cloud-network-security collaboration
+Lack of cloud-network-security collaboration.

 Delivers Gbit/s bandwidth, 10 ms ultra-low latency, lossless roaming; ensures End to End (E2E) security for key office and production applications; and implements E2E automation from network design and network deployment, to service provisioning and network optimization, leading campus networks into the intelligent gigabit-wireless era.